-CALTAF coaches are able to instill confidence in their athlete, while racing and training.
-They also inspire their athletes to be their best and work hard during all their workouts and competitions.
+CALTAF coaches are trained to instill confidence in their athlete, while racing and training.
+They also inspire their athletes to be their best and work hard during all of their workouts and competitions.

 Speed & Power, Jumps, Throws

 Kim is an accomplished coach who has trained athletes at the 2002, 2006 and 2014 Winter Olympics in Bobsleigh and Skeleton.
 She has just returned from the Olympics in Sochi where she coached John Fairbairn (Skeleton).
 She is currently coaching power speed athletes focusing on jumps and throws has created a primarily high performance group with provincial and nationals medalists.
 She will be primarily training in South Calgary.

 Kim is an NCCP Level 4/5 in power speed.
 She has coached with Caltaf since 2000 and was a throws athlete with the club before that.
 Kim has a wealth of coaching experience including: